CarolineChirenje/blueprint1989/docs/technical documents/Infisical-Ubuntu-Deployment.md

 - .NET 10 SDK installed
 - PostgreSQL running locally
-- A copy of `appsettings.Development.json` populated from the template (or user-secrets set individually — see below)
+- A copy of `appsettings.Development.json` populated from the template (or user-secrets set individually â€” see below)

 ---